giovastabile/dtcc/docs/usage.rst

 .. note::

-   For the following documentation, it is assumed that you have downloaded the demo data sets.
+   For the following documentation, it is assumed that you have downloaded the demo data.
 It is also assumed that you have installed the ``dtcc`` Python module on your system by following the :ref:`Installation` instructions.

 Loading and saving data
 -----------------------